High-Intensity Training

 High intensity is also a critical component of metabolic training, which includes circuit training and interval training.
 These workouts mainly stimulate anaerobic capabilities, which are essential for endurance strength and speed resistance.

-The Role of High Intensity in Strength and Hypertrophy Training
+High Intensity and Muscle Training

 Since the early days of bodybuilding, high-intensity training has been a fundamental part of the regimen.
 It was initially used in routines before the differentiation between workouts for strength (typical of weight lifters) and those for muscle mass (typical of bodybuilders) came into existence.